 Stereotactic radiosurgery, or SRS, is a method for delivering radiation to brain tumors, which may be given in place of surgery.
+We call our SRS approach MSK Precise™.
 It is used to treat tumors that start in the brain as well as brain metastases (cancer that has spread to the brain from other parts of the body).

 The technique uses advanced imaging technologies combined with sophisticated computer guidance to deliver a highly targeted and intense dose of photon radiation.
 The radiation conforms to the three-dimensional shape and size of a tumor, resulting in minimal exposure to the rest of the brain and fewer side effects than conventional radiation techniques.

 Stereotactic radiosurgery has become an increasingly common approach for patients who have smaller brain tumors.
 Other candidates for stereotactic radiosurgery also include those patients whose disease is not surgically accessible or is too advanced for neurosurgery, as well as those who cannot tolerate anesthesia.

 To deliver stereotactic radiosurgery, a radiation oncologist uses a computerized system to shape the radiation beam to match a three-dimensional outline of the tumor.
 This outline is generated by MRI and CT scans, which you will have before your procedure.

 Radiation oncologists at Memorial Sloan Kettering collaborate closely with medical physicists to design a treatment plan that allows the delivery of radiation that conforms to the dimensions of your tumor.